Stop wasting time. Here are 7 ways to power up your LMS with CRM integration

 Reduce stagnation by keeping learners engaged

 With a CRM in place you can store all your users’ data in one centralised, secure location that when updated, ensures all instances of user data are updated across multiple platforms at once.
+Your CRM, LMS and any other systems you integrate with will be in sync at al times.
 This means you can wave goodbye to out of date, inconsistent user details.

 Save time on progress tracking by checking the CRM

-With a CRM in place, you can track employee progress and maintain a record of completed courses to ensure your employees have the most up to date training.
+With a CRM in place, you can track learner progress and maintain a record of completed courses to ensure your learners have had the most up to date training.
 This can sync up with your LMS to update when new courses are completed.